2024 NBA Finals: Records and achievements

-Aside from Jrue Holiday, who won a title with the 2021 Milwaukee Bucks, every player on the Celtics won their first championship.
+Aside from Jrue Holiday, who won a title with the Milwaukee Bucks in 2021, every player on the Celtics won their first championship.
 Al Horford set a record for the most playoff games without an NBA championship before winning one with 186.
-Only Karl Malone has played more playoff games (193) and never won a championship.
+Only Karl Malone has played more career playoff games (193) without winning a championship.
 Tatum and Brown's 107 playoff games played together represent the most by a duo prior to winning their first championship in NBA history.
-Among the many international players on the Celtics, Horford, Porziņģis and Neemias Queta represent the first Dominican-, Latvian- and Portuguese-born players, respectively, to win a championship.
+Among the many international players on the Celtics, Horford, Porziņģis and Neemias Queta represent the first Dominican-, Latvian-, and Portuguese-born players respectively to win a championship.
 For the coaching staff, this represented head coach Joe Mazzulla, and assistant coaches Anthony Dobbins, Amile Jefferson, D. J. MacLeay and Matt Reynolds's first NBA championship—as well as the second for Charles Lee (2021), and fourth for Sam Cassell (1994, 1995, 2008 as a player).
-It also represented the first championship for 2023–24 NBA Executive of the Year Award winner, Brad Stevens, and the culmination of a ten-year rebuild that began when he originally joined the Celtics in 2013 as the head coach.
+It also represented the first championship for 2023–24 NBA Executive of the Year Award winner Brad Stevens, and the culmination of a ten-year rebuild that began when he originally joined the Celtics in 2013 as the head coach.

 The NBA playoff pool was at a record $33,657,947 (USD), which is distributed to each of the 16 playoff teams.
 Boston's share of the NBA's playoff pool prior to the victory was $7,202,498.
 By clinching the championship they tacked on another $4,856,937 in winnings, bringing their total to $12,059,435, the most a team has ever won from the postseason bonus money pool.
 Dallas' share ended up at $5,899,422.
 The victory triggered a contractual bonus of $1,183,200 for Holiday.
 In total, Holiday's achievements in his first season with the Celtics netted him around $2.8 million, which represents every incentive bonus in his contract.

-Playing for the US Men's Basketball team later that summer, Jayson Tatum, Jrue Holiday and Derrick White would join Khris Middleton (2021), Holiday (2021, who did after winning with the Bucks), Kyrie Irving (2016), LeBron James (2012), Scottie Pippen (1996, 1992) and Michael Jordan (1992) as the only players to win an NBA Finals and Olympic gold medal in the same year.
+Playing for the US Men's Basketball team later that summer, Jrue Holiday, Jayson Tatum and Derrick White would join Khris Middleton (2021), Kyrie Irving (2016), LeBron James (2012), Scottie Pippen (1996, 1992) and Michael Jordan (1992) as the only players to win an NBA Finals and Olympic gold medal in the same year.
 Holiday also joined Pippen as the only players to accomplish this feat twice.
-There was controversy surrounding Tatum's role on the Olympic team due to his lack of playing time.
-There was also some outrage from Celtics fans as co-star Jaylen Brown was left off the team for conflicting reasons.